dbos-inc/dbos-demo-apps/typescript/dbos-nestjs-starter/README.md

     new FastifyAdapter(),
   );
   await DBOS.launch({ nestApp: app });
-  await app.listen(3000); // Nest must be set to listen on 3000 to run on DBOS Cloud }
+  await app.listen(3000, '0.0.0.0'); // Nest must be set to listen on 3000 and external networks to run on DBOS Cloud }

 bootstrap();